dannystaple/dannystaple.github.io/_posts/2015-03-23-recursion-for-younger-ones.md

     Hello stinky

 She liked that.
 She played with it a bit trying different words for person - and she understood what it did.
 Yes she was also getting a little cheeky with her wording - I decided to roll with it if it worked - 5 year olds love toilet humour, partially because its the only joke structure she seemed to know, but I digress...

-We then changed hello to do somehting a bit different:
+We then changed hello to do something a bit different:

     >>> def hello(person):
 	    print "Hi there my old buddy", person